bL34cHig0/bL34cHig0.github.io/_posts/2024-1-2-Ethical-Hacking-Stages.md

 ### Discovering Email Addresses

 There are tools and websites to discover and verify clients' email addresses.
-Sign up to these tools and websites with a new email address.
-Use a vague **username** for the new email address.
 Some are:

 - [Hunter.io](https://hunter.io/)
 - [Clearbit](https://clearbit.com/resources/tools/connect) : it has to be used with google chrome.
 To download the chrome extension for clearbit, search for **Clearbit Connect** on google.